psf/pyperf/doc/api.rst

       The design of :meth:`bench_func` has a non negligible overhead on
       microbenchmarks: each loop iteration calls ``func(*args)`` but Python function calls are expensive.
-The :meth:`bench_sample_func` method is recommended if ``func(*args)`` takes less than ``1`` millisecond (``0.001`` second).
+The :meth:`bench_time_func` method is recommended if ``func(*args)`` takes less than ``1`` millisecond (``0.001`` second).